tirsasaki/fuwari/src/content/posts/how-to-use-iwctl-a-simple-step-by-step-guide.md

 ---
-title: 'How to Use iwctl: A Step-by-Step Guide'
+title: 'How to Use iwctl: A Simple Step-by-Step Guide'
 published: 2025-01-19
 category: 'Command-Line Tools'
 tags: